LOLOBERTO/YouTubeVideoDownloader/README.md

 # YouTubeVideoDownloader
-YouTubeVideoDownloader provides a UI to directly download videos from a video url or a playlist url.
+YouTubeVideoDownloader provides a UI to directly download videos from a video url or a playlist url, download all the way upto 8K

 It is an extension of the popular commandline video downloader "youtube-dl" https://github.com/rg3/youtube-dl